eduardorvd/Disaster-Response-Pipeline/README.md

 ## File Descriptions <a name="files"></a>

-Data <br />
+### Data
-DisasterResponse.db: Database created in SQLite that was cleaned and transformed to be used in this project.<br />
+DisasterResponse.db: Database created in SQLite that was cleaned and transformed to be used in this project.

-disaster_categories.csv and disaster_messages.csv : Datasets provided by FigureEight. <br />
+disaster_categories.csv and disaster_messages.csv : Datasets provided by FigureEight.

 process_data.py : Python script that executes the ETL (Execute, Transform and Load) process in the provided data. <br />

-App
+### App
-templates: templates files for the webapp. <br />
+templates: templates files for the webapp.

-run.py: run the web app used to display the plots and the Machine Learning pipeline results.<br />
+run.py: run the web app used to display the plots and the Machine Learning pipeline results.br />

-Models <br />
+### Models
 train_classifier.py: Python Script that executes the Machine Learing pipeline, train the model and save the results in a .pkl file. <br />